chainer/chainer/docs/source/tutorial/glance.rst

 Trainer Structure
 ~~~~~~~~~~~~~~~~~

 A :class:`chainer.trainer` is used to set up our neural network and data for training.
-The components of the :class:`~.chainer.trainer` are generally hierarchical, and are organized as follows:
+The components of the :class:`chainer.trainer` are generally hierarchical, and are organized as follows:

 .. image:: ../../image/glance/trainer.png

 Each of the components is fed information from the components within it.
-Setting up the trainer starts at the inner components, and moves outward, with the exception of :class:`~chainer.extensions`, which are added after the :class:`~.chainer.trainer` is defined.
+Setting up the trainer starts at the inner components, and moves outward, with the exception of :class:`~chainer.training.extensions`, which are added after the :class:`chainer.trainer` is defined.

 Dataset
 ~~~~~~~
 .. image:: ../../image/glance/trainer-dataset.png

 Our first step is to format the :mod:`~chainer.datasets`.
-From the raw mushroom.csv, we format the data into a Chainer dataset.
+From the raw mushroom.csv, we format the data into a Chainer :class:`~chainer.datasets.TupleDataset`.
 Chainer requires a numpy array for the features in the ``X`` matrix and a flattened array if the label is one-dimensional.

 .. code-block:: python